What is Anxiety?

 Most importantly, remember that your loved one’s anxiety is not their fault.
 If they could immediately “fix” it on their own, they probably would.
 Also, take care of yourself along the way so you don’t become burned out.

-The good news is that while there is rarely no quick and simple “cure,” with the right medication and treatment approach, anxiety can be managed effectively and often dramatically reduced.
+The good news is that while there is rarely any quick and simple “cure,” with the right medication and treatment approach, anxiety can be managed effectively and often dramatically reduced.

 This information has been retrieved from several sources on how to manage anxiety including Resources to Recover, Keys for Attention Development, Anxiety and Depression Association of America, and Healthline.